Course Outline

 Goal:

-To develop critical and reflective thinking on activities and material presented in Weeks 2-11 of lectures and tutorials, and to acquire self-awareness and personal growth necessary for the counselling professional.
+To develop critical and reflective thinking on activities and learning materials, and to acquire self-awareness and personal growth necessary for the counselling professional

 Product: Essay